 - Low income women

 - Women experiencing cultural or language barriers

 There are many ways to find a doula to hire in your area.
 Some include:

 - DoulaMatch helps women find doulas that match their particular needs

 - Find a Doula offers links to different doula resources in your area

 - DONA International doula directory contains doulas who are certified through their DONA program, which covers 50 countries

 What should I know about my doula?

-Doulas usually provide free consults to pregnant mothers interested in using their services.
-It’s a good idea to learn certain information about your doula before signing on (1).
-Such details include:
+Doulas usually provide free consults to pregnant people interested in using their services.
+It’s a good idea to learn certain information about your doula before making a decision.

 - Services offered